 Would you like to learn a foreign language?
 These five exercises will boost your learning progress immediately!

-TIP: Most exercises require a Linguajet learning course.
+TIP: Most exercises require a Brain-Friendly learning course.
 Fortunately, you can adjust the exercises a bit so that they fit in with other language learning material, as well.

 No 1: Karaoke Exercise

 Listen to a text passage on loop.
 Highlight the sentences with your computer mouse (available only in the desktop version, not in the mobile app).
 At the beginning, set the speed to a minimum – choose from five different speed settings.

 Listen to the native speakers and read along the word-by-word translations in your native tongue.
 Concentrate on the second line only (the translations).
 The word pairs are highlighted in sync with the speakers – just like a karaoke player.

 With this exercise, you will intuitively learn:

 - The meaning of the words (instead of cramming vocab)